The following is a review of Domino — Directed by Brian De Palma.

 The following is a review of the third season of HBO’s Westworld — Created by Jonathan Nolan and Lisa Joy.

 I wish I had more nice things to say about this latest season of Westworld.
 This is a show that I have loved for a very long time.
 In the past, I have spent a lot of hours online reading theories and speculations about the series.
 In the past, I would discuss the show with friends and family.
 In the past, I would nerd out about the show.
 In the past, it never wore me out.
 I would spend each and every week writing recaps and reviews of each and every episode of the first two seasons.
 But, unfortunately, season three of Westworld was the one that convinced me to stop reviewing the series episode by episode.
 It, honestly, shocked me to find out that a show that I had loved so much could lose me so easily.
 Continue reading “REVIEW: Westworld – Season Three (2020)”→

-The following is a review of First Man — Directed by Damien Chazelle.
+The following is a review of Little Women (2019) — Directed by Greta Gerwig.

 This is a movie that I have wanted to review for a very long time.
 As I often bemoan, in Denmark, distributors tend to theatrically release major Oscar-nominated films months after they have been released in the United States.
 This often means that I miss out on the conversations that these films bring up.
 It also means that, in this case, I couldn’t discuss the only film nominated for Best Picture that was directed by a woman during awards season for the 92nd Academy Awards.
 Now that I finally have my hands on a Blu-Ray of the film, which I bought on Amazon UK, I have had the chance to watch and review a film that my peers already have plenty of thoughts about.
 Coincidentally, the film is now finally being released in Danish theaters just as the UK Blu-Ray arrived.
 Continue reading “REVIEW: Little Women (2019)”→